kyuds/b48/README.md

 ```
 brew install coreutils
 ```
 Currently only supports WASD keys and Q to quit.
+Also, the game currently does not detect game loss.
+It will quit once it cannot generate new tiles.

 ### TODO
 - [ ] Arrow-key command support
-- [ ] View of final board
+- [X] View of final board (Oct.18.2023)
 - [ ] Refactor repetitive logic
+- [ ] Detection of game ending